alexcombessie/alexcombessie/README.md

 ### Hi there 👋

 - 🐤 ...
-I am currently building [Giskard](https://giskard.ai/), an Open-Source CI/CD platform for ML Products
+I am currently building [Giskard](https://giskard.ai/), an Open-Source Quality Testing platform for AI models.
 - 🌁 ...
 I believe in building bridges between places
 - 🏃 ...
 I like to try hard things and learn along the way
 - 💬 ...
 Ask me anything about `NLP`, `Time Series` and all things `AI`